romeomihalovics/wob.city/README.md

 Every 2 minutes, a new born kid is added to each city.

+Each city has 3 news papers, Death News, New Born News, Consumption News.
+Every 10 minutes the news are published to an ftp server with the latest data.

 In the city, you will find foods.
 Foods are segregated to 4 categories, meat, dairy, grain, vegetables.
 Every food has details about itself, which are [by default smth/100g], protein, carbohydrate, fat.
 You can calculate the calories in a specific food with these details [by default /100g, but you could set it to what ever amount you like], or list all of them.

 ... more stuff to come soon